Interim Chancellor of the University of Tennessee at Chattanooga, 2012-2013

-A political scientist with particular academic emphasis in American government, Brown earned bachelor’s and master’s degrees in Political Science from the University of Tennessee and then a Ph.D. in Political Science from The Johns Hopkins University.
-He began his teaching career at Iowa State University in 1983 before joining the UNC Charlotte faculty in 1985 and moved up the ranks there for the next several years.
-Brown left UNC Charlotte in 2000 to serve as UNC Pembroke’s Provost and Vice Chancellor for Academic Affairs.
-Brown came to Chattanooga from the University of North Carolina at Pembroke in late 2005.
+A political scientist with particular academic emphasis in American government, Dr. Brown earned bachelor’s and master’s degrees in political science from the University of Tennessee and a doctoral degree in political science from The Johns Hopkins University.
+He began his teaching career at Iowa State University in 1983 before joining the University of North Carolina at Charlotte faculty in 1985.
+Brown left UNC Charlotte in 2000 to serve as the University of North Carolina at Pembroke’s provost and Vice Chancellor for Academic Affairs.
+Brown came to Chattanooga from the UNC Pembroke in late 2005.

 Dr. Bill Stacy